NeuroTechX/ntx_slack_archive/general.md

  >the tone of the authors writing these articles really boggles me sometimes.
 It's so glib, talking about robot uprisings like it's a real thing around the corner

+3/29/2017 6:05 PM

+ **amilenkovic** :

+ >then the next article mocks the same ideas "ha ha no the robots aren't coming"